Interaction Categories

 Continuant Binding Options

-This part deals with the options for binding the pattern to entities and actants described in the respective dictionaries, and to actors in the actor atlas.
+This part deals with the options for binding the pattern to entities, actants and social actors.

 Each family of interactions involves particular entities from specific ontological strata.
 Not recognizing the fundamental constituents of the interactions nurtures poor reuse and high modelling and content creation costs.